F-Karakaya/Sign-Language-Sensor-with-Deep-Learning/README.md

 ---

+## 📊 Training Results & Performance Analysis

+The CNN model was trained for **10 epochs** on the ASL Sign Language MNIST dataset and demonstrated **fast convergence and strong generalization performance**.
+Starting from an initial validation accuracy of **~75.9%**, the model consistently improved across epochs, reaching a final **validation accuracy of 94.41%** and a **training accuracy of 97.62%**.

+Key observations from the training process:

+- **Rapid learning behavior:** A significant performance jump is observed within the first 3 epochs, indicating effective feature extraction by early convolutional layers.
+- **Stable generalization:** Training and validation accuracies remain closely aligned, suggesting minimal overfitting despite increasing model capacity.
+- **Effective regularization:** The use of **Dropout layers (0.2–0.3)** successfully controls overfitting while preserving high accuracy.
+- **Low final loss values:** Final training loss (~0.07) and validation loss (~0.19) indicate a well-optimized model.

+Overall, the results confirm that the proposed CNN architecture is **well-suited for ASL alphabet classification**, achieving high accuracy with a relatively lightweight network and short training time.

+---

 ## 🔬 Conclusion

 This project demonstrates that **deep learning–based computer vision techniques can effectively recognize sign language gestures** from image data.
 By leveraging CNN architectures, the system learns discriminative visual features that enable accurate classification of ASL alphabet signs.